This feature is available in the Enterprise Edition.

 Click the Edit button to open the Risks and Controls dialog.

 Enter the name for the risk.
-While the typing a name, the system proposes automatically possible names of existing risks.
+While typing a name, the system automatically proposes possible names of existing risks.

 If you use an already existing risk attribute from the Dictionary, you can change locally the corresponding value.
 Please be aware that this could lead to inconsistency and should be avoided.
 For more detailed information refer to the chapter Overwriting locally dictionary entries.